Music of Ohio: Record labels and management companies

 There have been a number of record labels based in Ohio.
 Most prominent was King Records, a label based out of Cincinnati that specialized in "Hillbilly Records" and "Race Records".
 Also prominent from Cincinnati were Jewel Records, Fraternity Records, and Blue Jordan Records.
-Quality classical music is amply served by Telarc Records of Cleveland.
+Classical music is served by Telarc Records of Cleveland.
 StandBy Records operates out of Cleveland.
-Independent label Off-Guard Records is based in Columbus.
+The independent label Off-Guard Records is based in Columbus.
 Rockathon Records is owned by Dayton local Robert Pollard.
 Currently, Old Flame Records operates out of Cincinnati.